Meet the Korean Startup Supernovae: Winners from G-Startup Worldwide Seoul 2016

-The Korean startup scene has grown exponentially over the years.
+The Korean startup scene has grown exponentially over the years, and this year have contributed to the winners of G-Startup Worldwide Seoul 2016.
 Seoul is one of the cities where GWC hosts their annual Global Mobile Internet Conference (GMIC).
 Each GMIC station would host a startup competition named G-Startup Worldwide.
 Most recently, G-Startup Worldwide Seoul 2016 was successfully held on 2 December, marking the finale of the GMIC tour this year.

 Barrett Parkman, the C0-founder of GMIC and G-Startup reveals that the competition aims to choose the best of these startups to invest in and enable them to change the world.
 “We are excited to come to South Korea to feature 15 innovative startups that are doing amazing work in computer vision, artificial intelligence, augmented reality, blockchain, IOT, VR and other fields at G-Startup Seoul.” he notes.

-Let us meet the winning teams of G-Startup Worldwide Seoul 2016.
+Let us meet the Winners of G-Startup Worldwide Seoul 2016.